The Ins & Outs of Security for IoT

 Overall, addressing these vulnerabilities requires a comprehensive approach that involves designing and manufacturing more secure IoT devices, educating users on best practices, and implementing technical solutions such as encryption and access controls.
 Additionally, regulatory measures may be necessary to ensure that IoT devices meet certain security standards.

-What are some new IoT security technologies?
+What are some new technologies in security for IoT?

 - Blockchain: Blockchain technology can be used to create a secure and decentralized ledger that records transactions and data transfers between IoT devices.
 This can help ensure the integrity of data and prevent tampering or hacking.